Mental health care for youth offenders 'lacking'

 The report called for greater access to mainstream NHS and council services and better training for staff.

-More than 6,000 under-18s pass through the youth justice system each year and at any one time there are about 1,800 in custody - the highest per head in Europe.'Do better'
+More than 6,000 under-18s pass through the youth justice system each year and at any one time there are about 1,800 in custody - the highest per head in Europe.

 The Children's Commissioner's report looked at a variety of services, including youth offending teams, detention centres and secure care homes.